The head doesn’t know yet

 Outside, he’s leaning against the wall, waiting for GaeIn to come out.
 He has a glazed expression on his face.
 Knowing full well she’s caused him inconvenience yet again, she apologizes, telling him she must have forgotten what day it was because it had been so hectic lately.
 He argues it’s more likely because she lives her life as a total flake.

 When GaeIn realizes she has a bunch of unused pads but no bag to put them away in or any pockets on her dress to hide them, she asks JinHo to hold it for her.
-After all, its too wasteful to throw them away.
+After all, it’s too wasteful to throw them away.
 “Can’t we shove a few in your pockets?” she asks, forcibly trying to tuck a few pink packets into his jacket.
 “What do you think you’re doing?!” he exclaims, jumping away from her as if she’d burned him.
 He yanks them out and waves them at her.
 “Are you telling me to walk around with these things in my pockets!?”
 The fact that he’s holding them is ridiculous enough and to his chagrin, a female passerby shoots the couple a curious gaze.
 GaeIn insists that she will not waste money and keeps trying to squeeze them into his clothing.
 He slaps her hands away, trying to protect himself from her pads.
 “What do you expect me to do about it!?” he yells in frustration.
 He wants to throw them away.
 She won’t let him.
 Eventually, he finally gives in and decides to take the purchases to his car for stowing.
 As he trudges away, she’s still worried he’s going to throw them away and calls after him, “You better really be taking it to the car!”

 While she’s waiting for JinHo to return, ChangYul sees her in the corridor.
 “Why are you running around with that JinHo guy?” he wants to know.
 “It’s because of me, isn’t it?”
 She denies it.
 But ChangYul doesn’t believe her.
 He’s convinced that GaeIn is only spending time with the other architect because she’s aware of his rivalry with JinHo, as she had witnessed their confrontation the day of the Dream Art Center presentation.
 “Don’t overreact,” she tells him.
 “ChangYul, you’re not someone that is important to me anymore.”
 He tells her that no matter what she says, he knows her too well.
 She’s not the kind of person to fold away her feelings so easily after giving someone her heart and he advises her that this behavior isn’t like her.
 She really shouldn’t chase around JinHo just to get back at him.